Probabilistic graphical models (PGMs) represent the world in a simple way that humans can understand better.

 Researchers, students, engineers, and analysts.

-A max. of 20 number of participants will be allowed in this course.
+A maximum of 20 participants will be accepted to this course.

 For an overview of all our summer school courses offered by the Department of Methodology and Statistics please click here.